 <delete_files_interval>

 (Optional) To specify how old the temporary files should be before they are deleted.
 To ensure your temporary files don't take up too much space on the file system while still keeping them for any troubleshooting purposes, we only delete the files once they get older (last modified) beyond a certain day/time related to the current date and time.
+The default value is 24H for deleting when older than 24 hours.

 The value is used each time the Agent runs to flush its temporary files (using the above <flush_interval> configuration), checking this configuration for any temporary files older than the value specified here related to the current time.
 For example, if the value is 12H (for 12 hours), when the Agent runs its flush, it will check for any temporary files older than 12 hours from now and delete those files.